VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

   - String Input
   - Text Area
 - Supports the Custom Code for Initial and Update requests.
-- Allows to specify GET request to get initial values and POST, PUT, PATCH request to send values updated in the form.
+- Allows to specify GET request to get initial values and DELETE, PATCH, POST, PUT request to send values updated in the form.
 - Allows to add Header fields to Initial and Update requests.
 - Allows to customize Submit, Reset buttons and form layout.
 - Allows to split form elements into sections.